oscar-system/oscar-website/about.md

 ## The role of Julia

 [Julia](https://www.julialang.org) is a an actively developed interactive and expressive programming language.
-Julia offers
+Julia offers:

 * data types that can depend on other types, for example modeling matrices over polynomial rings over number fields;